AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 <video width="512" height="386" autoplay loop>
   <source src="{{baseurl}}/blogData/animated-navigation-universal-app/entrance.mp4" type="video/mp4">  </video>

-WPF provides a few implementations of `Windows.UI.Xaml.Media.Animation.Transition` that you can plug into `TransitionCollection`.
+UWP provides a few implementations of `Windows.UI.Xaml.Media.Animation.Transition` that you can plug into `TransitionCollection`.
 Some implementations are more suitable for page navigation than others, and some of them allow you to pass in a parameter that further customizes the behavior.
 You can [see all implementations](#demo-of-all-transitions) below.